Barcelona Insider’s Guide for Trade Show Visitors - 2025 Edition - The Restaurant List & Getting Around

 Located in the dead center of town, La Rambla is adjacent to the main central metro stop, Plaça Catalunya (Catalonia Square).
 You'll recognize Plaça Catalunya immediately because it's filled with pigeons and rip-off artists.
 Watch your pockets.

 You can’t walk 2 meters down La Rambla without 10 people crossing your path.
-Note that if you are planning a holiday here, August is high season and unfortunately La Rambla is not what it once was some years ago.
-It was once very pleasant.
-Not so much anymore.
+Note that August is high season and unfortunately La Rambla is not what it once was some years ago.

 Of course, if you leave yourself some free time, you're going to want to visit all the famous sights, such as the Gaudí buildings, the Gothic Quarter, El Borne.
 Enjoy, just be aware that there are going to be plenty of people milling around, just like you.